1. Introductory Notes To Probability Questions, Problems, Paradoxes

 Median number of trials: 15

-You can run for the pick 3 game: lower bound = 0; upper bound = 999.
+You can run for the pick-3 game: lower bound = 0; upper bound = 999.
 It takes much longer to generate all 1000 pick-3 straight combinations.
-I saw runs of over 9,000 draws (trials) before all combinations came out!
+I saw runs of over 9,000 drawings (trials) before all pick-3 sets came out!

 for a DC = 0.99 (99%).